-You might think french fries are vegan – they’re nothing but deep-fried potatoes.
+You might think french fries are vegan — they’re nothing but deep-fried potatoes.
 Right?
 Well, it’s not that simple: Some manufacturers and restaurants actually use animal ingredients in their fries.
-So when are french fries vegan?
+Let’s take a closer look.

 Are McDonald’s Fries Vegan?